rohanplatts/MLIP-Workflows/README.md

 ```
 Mace_env is the conda environment suited to run this package for mace, orb and petmad models.
 If you would like to use other models, use the other .yml files supplied in `./env/`.

-This allows vast acceleration of the D3 calculations: Before you run the mlip-neb pipeline, you set:
+To utilise OpenMP's parallelisation, set the following environment variables before you run the mlip-neb pipeline:

 ```bash
 export LD_PRELOAD="${CONDA_PREFIX}/lib/libgomp.so.1"